 If you need help to make an application or access our services and information, please contact us for information on the type of support that we can provide.

 Raising a concern

-If you have a concern about an organisation that has applied to or received funding from us, please contact the Customer Information team.
+If you have a concern about an organisation that has applied to or received funding from us, please contact the Customer Services team.
 As custodians of money raised by National Lottery players and grant-in-aid funding, we will always take your concerns seriously and have processes to ensure that they can be investigated.

 Making a complaint

 We try to give the highest possible standard of customer service, but are aware that sometimes things may go wrong.